MarkPatka/WaterCarrierManagementSystem/README.md

 ### 3. Create the Environment File

 - Navigate to the root directory of the project.
-- Create a file named `.env` if it does not already exist.
+- Create a file named `.env` if it does not already exist (either pass the stage 4).

 ### 4. Configure the Environment File